Grand Buddha at Ling Shan

-The Grand Buddha (灵山大佛 (靈山大佛, Língshān Dà Fó)) is located on the north shore of Lake Tai, near Wuxi, Jiangsu within the Lingshan Scenic Area.
+The Grand Buddha (灵山大佛 (靈山大佛, Língshān Dà Fó)) is located on the north shore of Lake Tai, near Wuxi, Jiangsu, within the Lingshan Scenic Area.
 It is one of the largest Buddha statues in China and also in the world.

-The Grand Buddha at Ling Shan is a bronze Amitabha standing Buddha outdoor, weighing over 700 t.
+The Grand Buddha at Ling Shan is an outdoor bronze Amitabha standing Buddha, weighing over 700 t.
 It was completed at the end of 1996.
-The monument is 88 m in total height, including 9 m lotus pedestal.

-In 2008, a Five-signets Palace and a Hindu inspired Brahma Palace were built south-east of the Grand Buddha Statue.
+The monument is 88 m in total height, including a 9 m lotus pedestal.
+In 2008, the Five-signets Palace and a Hinduism-inspired Brahma Palace were built south-east of the Grand Buddha Statue.